b-raisdana/Moghadam/README.md

 # Steps of The Strategy

-1. Detect levels, their effective times and their strength
+1. Detect levels, their effective timeframe, boundary, and their strength
 2. Detect Rally/Base/Drop periods
 - sequence of 2 pairs of falling/rising peaks and valleys = Rally/Drop
 - sequential movement of 3 ATR is a rally/trend. is always covered by tops rally/drops?
 - \>3 sequential (spinning candles + gap \< spinning) = Base.(jozve-amin-hemmati-220-(KohanFx.com).pdf) .if \<3 it is a minor base. expand previous rally/drop range to cover minor bases and merge with next if it is from the same kind.